 If you are heading towards Khagrachhari town by bus, get off at ‘Richhang bus stop’.
 This place appears on the Chittagong–Khagrachhari highway about 10 km before the Khagrachari town.
-Alternatively, you can arrive at Khagrachhari town and then get to Richhang bus stop by any local transport, like bus, Chander Gari or CNG.
+Alternatively, you can arrive at Khagrachhari town and then get to the Richhang bus stop by any local transport, like bus, Chander Gari, or CNG.
 Richhang Waterfall is about 2.1 km far from this point.

 Here you will find a signboard indicating the way towards Richhang Waterfall.
 The path from the highway to the waterfall is surrounded by green hills.
-You have to climb through hills to view the splendour of Richhang waterfall.
+You have to climb through hills to view the splendor of the Richhang waterfall.
 However, be careful while climbing the hills as the rainwater makes the hills slippery and hard to climb.

 What’s special about Alutila Cave?
 This cave looks like a subway, where cool water flows through the surface.
 While passing through this 100-meter long cave, you will feel a pin drop silence in a melancholic atmosphere.
 You can even hear the echoes of your own footsteps.